StarRocks/starrocks/docs/en/sql-reference/sql-functions/json-functions/json-query-and-processing-functions/get_json_bool.md

 ## Description

-Analyzes and gets the boolean value from a JSON string based on the specified JSON path.
+Parses and gets the boolean value from a specified JSON path in a JSON string.

-If the format of `json_string` or `json_path` is invalid, or if no matching content can be found, this function will return NULL.
+If the format of `json_str` or `json_path` is invalid, or if no matching content can be found, this function will return NULL.

 This function is supported from v3.3.